-AKN has secured a 75% ownership of the Koongie Park project, acquiring this interest under the terms of the Joint Venture with AAR.
+AKN has secured an 80% ownership of the Koongie Park project, acquiring this interest under the terms of the Joint Venture with AAR.
 Prior to that, AAR held full ownership of the project since 2003.
 The tenure holding comprises an area of more than 500km2 covering over 40kms of the base metals prospective Koongie Park Formation.

 Koongie Park has already been the subject of significant exploration drilling and analysis since the 1970’s, often in line with movements in commodity prices.
 Since its discovery the Koongie Park project has been the subject of over 300 RC and diamond drill holes consisting of more than 60,000m of drilling in total.
 The predominant focus of drilling has been at the Sandiego and Onedin deposits.

 On 19 October 2022, in a transformational move for the Company, AKN announced the acquisition of 100% interest in six projects in Tanzania.